sensu/sensu-docs/content/sensu-go/5.0/guides/influx-db-metric-handler.md

 sensuctl check set-output-metric-handlers collect-metrics influx-db
 {{< /highlight >}}

-And/or, the handler can be assigned to the [Sensu StatsD Listener][3] to pass all StatsD metrics into InfluxDB:
+The handler can also be assigned to the [Sensu StatsD listener][3] at agent startup to pass all StatsD metrics into InfluxDB:

 {{< highlight shell >}}
-sensu-agent --statsd-event-handlers influx-db
+sensu-agent start --statsd-event-handlers influx-db
 {{< /highlight >}}

 ### Validating the handler